amenjalal94/amenjalal94.github.io/README.md

    <summary>Abstract</summary>

 Heatwaves, intensified by climate change, hit the poorest the hardest.
 Many are exposed to dangerous temperatures through outdoor or factory-based work, and limited access to adaptive resources.
 How can social protection evolve to address the growing losses caused by extreme heat?
 We conduct a randomised controlled trial among low-income workers in Delhi, India, comparing the effects of providing heat alerts, anticipatory cash transfers, and day-of cash transfers when temperatures exceed a given threshold on labour supply, adaptation behaviours, health, and financial wellbeing.
-The design examines the relative effectiveness of information versus cash transfers, and the importance of transfer timing in helping workers cope with the costs of extreme heat.
+The design examines the relative effectiveness of information versus cash transfers, as well as the importance of transfer timing in mitigating the costs of extreme heat.
 </details>
 <br />